DanWin/mail-hosting/README.md

 cd /var/www/mail && php setup.php && chmod +x /etc/rc.local && /etc/rc.local && systemctl enable mail-cron.timer
 ```

+Final step is to reboot the server and check that everything is working.

+### Proxy server:

 To send emails to the regular internet, it is necessary to have a static IP to retain a reputation with an IP+Domain mapping.
-If you try sending via Tor, your emails will most certainly get blocked by spam fitlers.
+If you try sending via Tor, your emails will most certainly get blocked by spam filters.
 For this reason we need to setup a proxy server which will hold no user data itself, but simply act as a gateway to reach the less anonymous part of the internet.

-### Proxy server:

 Uninstall packages that may interfere with this setup:
 ```